gridl/websauna.utils/README.rst

 +-----------+-----------+-----------+

 .. image:: https://websauna.org/theme/images/logo-768.png

-websauna.utils is a component split from Websauna to resolve long standing issues with package namespace.

 It is automatically installed with the Websauna package, and can be used standalone, with minimal requirements.